tweag/python-monorepo-example/2019-08-01-codestatistics-umap.md

 title: "Code Line Patterns: <br/>Creating maps of Stackage and PyPi"
 shortTitle: "Code Line Patterns"
 author: "Simeon Carstens, Matthias Meschede"
+description: "We visualize large collections of Haskell and Python source codes
+    as 2D maps using methods from Natural Language Processing (NLP) and dimensionality reduction and find a surprisingly rich structure for both languages.
+    Clustering on the 2D maps allows us to identify common patterns in source code which give rise to these structures.
+Finally, we discuss this first analysis in the context of advanced machine learning-based tools performing automatic code refactoring and code completion."
 tags: data-science
 ---